top of page

 From Haga, the Slottsskogen park is a 15 minute walk uphill, or a very short tram ride on Line 1 or 2 towards Linnéplatsen.
 It is Gothenburg's main city park and widely considered one of the absolute best urban parks in Sweden for families.

-The free zoo inside the park is your first destination.
-It features moose, reindeer, seals, and penguins as permanent residents, plus a lovely seasonal petting zoo with farm animals that runs throughout the summer.
-Entry is completely free!
+There is a free zoo inside the park which features moose, reindeer, seals, and penguins as permanent residents, plus a lovely seasonal petting zoo with farm animals that runs throughout the summer.
 The enclosures are cleverly designed at ground level for close up viewing, meaning a child sitting in a pram can see the animals perfectly clearly without constantly needing to be lifted up.

 After the zoo, head to the Natural History Museum located directly inside the park, which is also free to enter.
 The absolute star of the museum is the only mounted blue whale in the world, displayed right inside the body of the actual animal.
-A fully preserved 16 metre blue whale that you can actually walk right up to is fascinating for kids and adults alike!
+A fully preserved 16 metre blue whale isn’t something you see everyday!

 Finish your park visit at Plikta, the enormous adventure playground sitting right in the middle of Slottsskogen.
 It features fun climbing structures, wide slides, and a huge sandpit section.
 Enough to keep kids entertained for hours.